ZachStagers/ZachStagersBlog/content/post/20220703_Data_and_AI_Summit_2022_Announcements/index.md

 Firstly, it's going Generally Available (GA), but they've made a bunch of improvements with it too.

 Some cool enhancements with Photon with it going GA, such as faster query plan generation.
-Example given showed plan generation taking 1.8 seconds before the improvements being optimised down to 0.7 seconds - a very nice 60% improvement!
+The example given during the key note given showed plan generation taking 1.8 seconds before the improvements and being optimised down to 0.7 seconds - a very nice 60% improvement!
 In both cases the query took 0.3 seconds to execute, so great to see such a reduction in the plan generation, where the majority of time is being spent.

+There's also something in the works called Metadata Pipelinging to further improve performance, and early tests have shown an additional 0.3 second improvement on the query above, which would mean a combined improvement of a whopping 83%!

 Window Functions such as ROW_NUMBER and data sorting have both been optimised for improved performance.
+These will be in preview soon.

 ### Databricks Workflows